Thursday, July 8, 2010

 Initial Definitions

-kinetic energy of the molecules of a substance.
+Temperature is a number that is related to the average kinetic energy of the molecules of a substance.
 If temperature is measured in Kelvin degrees, then this number is directly proportional to the average kinetic energy of the molecules.

+Heat is a measurement of the total energy in a substance.
+That total energy is made up of not only of the kinetic energies of the molecules of the substance, but total energy is also made up of the potential energies of the molecules.
 Temperature measure of the relative warmth or coolness of an object.
 Temperature is measured by means of a thermometer or other instrument having a scale calibrated in units called degrees.
 The size of a degree depends on the particular temperature scale being used.
 A temperature scale is determined by choosing two reference temperatures and dividing the temperature difference between these two points into a certain number of degrees.
 The two reference temperatures used for most common scales are the melting point of ice and the boiling point of water

 "temperature."
 The Columbia Encyclopedia, Sixth Edition.
 2008.
 Retrieved February 26, 2010 from Encyclopedia.com: http://www.encyclopedia.com/doc/1E1-temperat.html